Light-Lens/PassGen/README.md

 # PassGen
-PassGen is an Open-Source Strong Password Generator.
+PassGen is an Open-Source Strong Password Generator for those Internet Users who can't choose Good and Strong Passwords for their Social media accounts.